 - Click Use a domain I own.

-- In the Enter Authorization Code field, paste the authorization code, then click Continue.
+- In the Authorization code field, paste the authorization code, then click Save and continue.

 To confirm the transfer: